groonga/groonga/doc/source/reference/commands/select.rst

 ``limit``
 """""""""

-It specifies the max number of output records.
+Specifies the max number of output records.
 If the number of matched records is less than ``limit``, all records are outputted.

 Here is a simple ``limit`` usage example.